-Did you know that 45% of pharmacists with pharmacy school loans are unaware of the loan forgiveness programs available to them?
+Did you know that 45% of pharmacists with pharmacy school loans must be aware of the loan forgiveness programs available to them?
 With pharmacy school student debt soaring, many pharmacists could miss out on significant relief through loan repayment assistance and programs.
 This blog post will uncover the little-known loan forgiveness and repayment options tailored explicitly to pharmacists, including private student loans and repayment programs.
 We’ll delve into eligibility criteria, application processes, and essential tips to maximize your chances of approval.
-If you’re an eligible pharmacist struggling with student loans, this is a must-read guide to lighten your financial burden potentially.
+If you’re an eligible pharmacist struggling with student loans, this is a must-read guide to lighten your financial burden.

 Overview of National Loan Forgiveness Programs